NanoRes/Owner-Governed-Asset-Ledger/README.md

 1. **Clone this repository** and install the Solana + Anchor toolchain required to rebuild the program if you operate your own fork.
-2. **Install Node.js dependencies** for the helper scripts with `npm --prefix solana/owner-governed-asset-ledger install` (run once per machine).【F:docs/ogal-cli/ogal-cli-public-guide.md†L39-L100】
+2. **Install Node.js dependencies** for the helper scripts with `npm --prefix solana/owner-governed-asset-ledger install` (run once per machine).
 3. **Collect deployment constants** published by NanoRes Studios (program ID, namespace, config PDA, mint-authority PDA, and collection mint).
-These values are recorded in `Assets/Solana_Toolbelt/_Data/Solana_Configuration.asset` inside the Unity project and mirrored in this documentation.【F:owner-governed-asset-ledger/README.md†L200-L207】
+These values are recorded in `Assets/Solana_Toolbelt/_Data/Solana_Configuration.asset` inside the Unity project and mirrored in this documentation.
-4. **Verify access control** by confirming your authority wallet matches the canonical namespace or appears in the `ALLOWED_DEPLOYERS` list before running any on-chain instruction.【F:docs/ogal-protocol/ogal-shared-deployment-guide.md†L40-L75】
+4. **Verify access control** by confirming your authority wallet matches the canonical namespace or appears in the `ALLOWED_DEPLOYERS` list before running any on-chain instruction.
 5. **Choose the manifest file format** that fits your experience.
 OGAL only stores a content hash and URI, so you can reference JSON, GLB, audio packs, or any other deterministic asset bundle that your client can reconstruct.